TravelTimN/oregon-trail-python/README.md

 #### Talk to People

 - A Cayuse Indian tells you:
-    - "You ask about the Whitman massacre.
+    - "You ask about the Whitman massacre?
 I ask you why Doctor Whitman's medicines did not cure my people's children?
 Many caught the measles from the strangers.
-Why did the medicine poison our children and cure the children of white people?"
+Why did the medicine poison our children, yet cure the children of white people?"
 - A young mother tells you:
     - "I've traveled in fear of Indians since our journey began.
 As of yet we've seen few.
 Those we met helped us cross rivers or sold us vegetables.
-Still I fear.
+Still, I fear.
 I've read grave markers and heard stories of killings in these mountains."
 - Amy Witherspoon tells you:
     - "My cousin Catherine was one of six children orphaned and left at Whitman's Mission.
 Lived with them for three years -- until the massacre last November.
 She has survived snakebites, stampedes, falls, fights -- not to mention a massacre."